nhansen/GQC/README.md

-# qualiffy
+# GQC

-The qualiffy python package analyses a user-supplied alignment of a test assembly to a benchmark assembly (preferably from the same sample), and prints general statistics, BED-formatted regions regarding the alignments and discrepancies within them, along with PDF-formatted plots.
+The GQC python package analyses a user-supplied alignment of a test assembly to a benchmark assembly (preferably from the same sample), and prints general statistics, BED-formatted regions regarding the alignments and discrepancies within them, along with PDF-formatted plots.

 The program was written by Nancy Fisher Hansen, a staff scientist in the Genome Informatics Section at the National Human Genome Research Institute (NHGRI).
 Nancy can be reached at nhansen@mail.nih.gov.